jneidel/mangareader-dl/readme.md

 #   ✓ shingeki-no-kyojin 104 [mangareader /Users/jneidel/manga/shingeki-no-kyojin]
 ```

-To continue the download of `onepunch-man` starting at chapter 138 specify:
+To continue the download of `onepunch-man` starting at chapter 138 execute:

 ```zsh
 $ mangareader-dl onepunch-man